 Simulating the world

-There is a lot of evidence to suggest that simulating the world realistically was a very important goal in the development of Far Cry 2.
+There is much evidence to suggest that simulating the world realistically was an important goal in the development of Far Cry 2.

 For one, we know a significant amount of effort was spent on enhancing the "Dunia Engine" which animates the game world.
 One developer, Jean-Francois Levesque,6 spent a year making fire burn realistically.7 Another developer spent three years on the vegetation system.6 And a group of the developers traveled to Kenya to compare their simulation with the real thing.